flipt-io/flipt/ui/ARCHITECTURE.md

 ### Linting

 We use [ESLint](https://eslint.org/) for linting.
 The configuration for ESLint is located in the `.eslintrc.json`.
-The linting rules are enforced via CI (GitHub Actions) and locally via the `lint` script in the `package.json` file (`npm run lint`).
+The linting rules are enforced via CI (GitHub Actions) and locally via the `lint` script in the `package.json` file (`pnpm run lint`).

 ### Formatting

 We use [Prettier](https://prettier.io/) for formatting.
 The configuration for Prettier is located in the `prettier.config.cjs` file.
-Run `npm run format` to format the code.
+Run `pnpm run format` to format the code.